miking-lang/miking-docker/README.md

 ```

 Each miking image is based on a baseline image. **Before building a miking
-image, its corresponding baseline image has to be built.**
+image, its corresponding baseline image has to be built.** If the correct
+baseline image already exists on Docker Hub, that can be pulled directly
+instead and you can skip the "Baseline Image" step below.

+## Baseline Image

-For example, before building the `miking-alpine` image, the matching
+Taking the alpine image as an example, before building the `miking-alpine`
-`baseline-alpine` image has to be built first.
-Build it for amd64/x86_64 by
+image, the matching `baseline-alpine` image has to be built first.
+Build it
-running make on its directory:
+for amd64/x86_64 by running make on its directory:

 ```sh
 make -C baseline-alpine build/amd64
 ```

-This will create baseline image `mikinglang/baseline:<basever>-alpine` which
+This will create baseline image `mikinglang/baseline:<basever>-alpine-amd64`
-contains all the necessary dependencies to build the miking compiler, but not
+which contains all the necessary dependencies to build the miking compiler, but
-the compiler itself.
-The `<arch>` part is necessary to specify some compiler
+not the compiler itself.
+The `<arch>` part is necessary to specify some
+compiler options for certain dependencies.

+## Miking Image

-options for certain dependencies.
-After the baseline image has been built, the
+After the baseline image has been built, the `miking-alpine` image can now be
-`miking-alpine` image can now be built by running make on its directory:
+built by running make on its directory:

 ```sh
 make -C miking-alpine build/amd64
 ```

-This will create the versioned image `mikinglang/miking:<miver>-alpine`.
-This
+This will create the versioned image `mikinglang/miking:<miver>-alpine-amd64`.
-image can then be used directly, or pushed up to Docker Hub.
-To push it up to
+This image can then be used directly, or pushed up to Docker Hub.
+To push it up
-Docker Hub, make sure that you have push access to the mikinglang repository
+to Docker Hub, make sure that you have push access to the mikinglang repository
 and then run the make rule (replace `amd64` with the architecture of your
 platform):